szuecs/kube-static-egress-controller/README.md

 # Kube Static Egress Controller

 Kube-static-egress-controller provides static IPs for cluster egress calls to defined target networks.

-Kube-static-egress-controller watches Kubernetes Configmaps with Label selector "egress=static" in all namespaces to get target networks to route to with static IPs.
+Kube-static-egress-controller watches Kubernetes Configmaps with Label selector `egress=static` in all namespaces to get target networks to route to with static IPs.
 It changes the infrastructure this to provide to the cluster.

 ## Deployment

 - we use the default VPC (found via API call ec2.DescribeVpcs)
 - we use internetGW attached to the found VPC
 - we get routeTables via filter vpcid and --tag-key=AvailabilityZone.
-The Tag value will be the routeTableID of your routeTable
+The Tag value will be the routeTableID of your routeTable.
+This tag has to be specified by the user for each dmz routing table
 - --aws-nat-cidr-block=172.31.64.0/28 is used as Subnet, you have to have the same number of Subnets as you use AZs to apply to your NAT GWs
 - --aws-az=eu-central-1a is used to create NAT GW in